Joseph J. Solomon Jr.

 In 2017, Representative Solomon introduced an

-animal-protection law which requires that the sheltering and nourishment of
+animal-protection law that requires that the sheltering and nourishment

-dogs conform to the industry standards established by the Tufts Animal Care and
+of dogs conform to the industry standards established by the Tufts Animal

-Conditions Scale.
-He also successfully introduced a Justice Reinvestment reform
+Care and Conditions Scale.
+He also successfully introduced a Justice

 Representative Solomon has received the Golden Paw Award from Animal Rescue

-Heroes Award by Defenders of Animals.
-Additionally, he was recognized by the
+Humane Heroes Award by Defenders of Animals.
+He was recognized by the

 Physicians Committee for Responsible Medicine for his efforts in sponsoring

-legislation to ban the ongoing, lethal use of animals in medical training.
+legislation to ban the ongoing, lethal animal use in medical training.

-Massachusetts and the District of Columbia, as well as the U.S. District Courts
+Island, Massachusetts and the District of Columbia, as well as the U.S.

-in Rhode Island and Massachusetts.
-He is a member of the Rhode Island Bar
+District Courts in Rhode Island and Massachusetts.
+He is a member of the

 Born September 4, 1983, Representative Solomon graduated in 2001 from Bishop